wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

      | ---- | ------------------------------------------------------------ |
      |      |                                                              |

-3. If a serverâ€™s certificate is not issued by one of the trusted certificate authorities (CAs) that are included in Javaâ€™s default certificate truststore, prepare a `truststore.jks` file and instruct the Client Registration CLI to use it.
+3. If a server¡¯s certificate is not issued by one of the trusted certificate authorities (CAs) that are included in Java¡¯s default certificate truststore, prepare a `truststore.jks` file and instruct the Client Registration CLI to use it.

    For example, on: